 Sphinx uses interpreted text roles to insert semantic markup into documents.
+They are written as :rolename:`content`.

 Cross-references are generated by many semantic interpreted text roles.
 Basically, you only need to write :role:`target`, and a link will be created to the item named target of the type indicated by role.
 The links's text will be the same as target.